-The last three titles could all be freely downloaded (last time I looked) At least, people are now prepared to call the system by its name - "capitalism" - before the crisis, this was a word which rarely passed people's lips.
+At least, people are now prepared to call the system by its name - "capitalism" - before the crisis, this was a word which rarely passed people's lips.
 Now the talk everywhere is not only of capitalism but "post-capitalism"......

-Why Do Different academic disciplines have a different take on the issue?
+Why Do Different academic disciplines have a different take on the global crisis?